AndyObtiva/glimmer-dsl-swt/README.md

 **Note:** I offer Glimmer as an open-source project that represents my interests in Ruby Programming, Desktop GUI application development with SWT, Object Oriented Design, Design Patterns, and Software Architecture.
 Additionally, I am sharing my professional experience and expertise in Eclipse SWT given that I am an [EclipseCon](http://andymaleh.blogspot.com/2007/03/eclipsecon-2007-day-3.html)/[EclipseWorld](http://andymaleh.blogspot.com/2008/11/eclipseworld-2008-highlights.html) presenter and have built professional applications in SWT/JFace/RCP for Obtiva and the Pampered Chef in the past.
 This is also done in the hopes that it would indirectly bring me work in a field I am extremely passionate about.
 That said, please keep in mind that I myself am learning topics in Software Engineering too everyday, including newer editions of SWT and JRuby, which seem to pop up every quarter.
-If you see anything that needs to be improved, please do not hesitate to contact me on [Gitter](https://gitter.im/AndyObtiva/glimmer) or submit an [Issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues)/[Pull-Request](https://github.com/AndyObtiva/glimmer-dsl-swt/pulls).
+If you see anything that needs to be improved, please do not hesitate to contact me on [Gitter](https://gitter.im/AndyObtiva/glimmer) or submit [Issues](https://github.com/AndyObtiva/glimmer-dsl-swt/issues)/[Pull-Requests](https://github.com/AndyObtiva/glimmer-dsl-swt/pulls).

 ## Table of contents